-In terms of Airbnb, posting a single family online means you’re catering to a different demographic than condos- wedding parties, family reunions, work colleagues.
+“Posting a single-family STR means catering to a different demographic than condos- wedding parties, family reunions, work colleagues.”

 It’s important you provide those groups with either easy access by virtue of location, or a detailed guide on how to get around.